arith-lang/proto-impl/docs/getting-started/tutorial.md

 ## Installing Arith

-To install Arith, follow the directions in the [Getting Started](getting-started.md) guide.
+To install Arith, follow the directions in the [Quick Start Guide](/getting-started/quick-start.md).

 ## Using the Arith CLI

 The Arith CLI is quite simple.
-Assuming you have Arith installed globally (using `npm link`), as explained in the [Quick Start Guide](getting-started/quick-start.md), start by typing `arith help` into your shell.
+Assuming you have Arith installed globally (using `npm link`), as explained in the [Quick Start Guide](/getting-started/quick-start.md), start by typing `arith help` into your shell.
 You should see something like the following set of instructions (your version number may be different):

 ```
 Welcome to Arith - a simple, Lisp-like programming language.